-The JDA's management is responsible for strategic and operational matters to the Board of Directors, which provides strategic guidance and oversees its execution.
-The JDA works closely with the Department of Development Planning to coordinate area-based development and other key interventions, collaborating with client departments during the design and construction phases of projects.
+The JDA is accountable to the Department of Development Planning, which guides its contractual obligations, provides strategic guidance and oversees its execution.
+The JDA works closely with the Department of client departments during the design and construction phases of projects.